 From what I see in the code, this can’t be done easily.
 The characteristics of pickup items (model, sound, increased value, icon, .. ) are hardcoded in the bg_itemlist array.

 However, new items could be easily added to that list if needed.

-#5 Updated by keMoN about 3 years ago
+#5 Updated by keMoN over 3 years ago

 Okay, so for existing power-up items (health/ammo pack, cold_meal, weapons, etc) the sound is hard-coded and can’t be changed easily?